zhiyaol/deltakit/docs/guide/circuit_generation.md

 ## Creating your own codes

-In this document you have learnt how to generate Quantum Memory and Stability experiments with Repetition, Rotated Planar, and qLDPC codes in different native gate sets.
+In this document you have generated Quantum Memory and Stability experiments with Repetition, Rotated Planar, and qLDPC codes in different native gate sets.
 If you want to go beyond, you may implement your own QEC codes and experiments by inheriting from the base classes defined in Deltakit.

 ({class}`CSSCode <deltakit.explorer.codes.CSSCode>`) and its parent ({class}`StabiliserCode <deltakit.explorer.codes.StabiliserCode>`)